0

 Moving beyond just affecting blood pressure, a shortage in dietary potassium also affects how well your body uses insulin.

-A low-potassium diet has been linked with worsening insulin resistance; this not only hampers glucose regulation but also sets the stage for Type 2 diabetes down the line.
+A low-potassium diet has been linked with worsening insulin resistance; this not only hampers glucose regulation but is also a precursor to type 2 diabetes down the line.

 Balancing Sodium Levels with Potassium Intake